MatheusAvellar/braincoitus/README.md

 ## Downsides

 - Having to translate back to brainfuck?
 I suppose that could be a downside;
+- It is only useful size-wise to use braincoitus when there are repetitions of 5 or more symbols in a row.
+That is due to the fact that `(+4)` and `++++` are both 4 characters long.
+Below 4, you'd actually be wasting bytes if you chose to use braincoitus' command;
-- I mean, this is my child right here, how could I see any flaws in it?
+- I mean, this is my child right here, how could I see any big flaws with it?
 It's perfect.

 ## Examples